-- Organizations
+- ° Organizations

-- o Devices
+- ° Devices

-- Assets
+- ° Assets

-- IP networks
+- ° IP networks

-- Interfaces
+- ° Interfaces

 - Business Service

 - IT Services

 - Device Services

 - Vendors

-- User Accounts
+- ° User Accounts

 - Virtual Interfaces

-- Last Detected.
-The date and time at which the event last occurred on the entity.

 - Ticket External Reference.
 The numeric ID associated with a ticket from an external ticketing system (that is, a ticket that was not created in SL1).
 Click the ticket reference value to view the external ticket in a new window.